The Pole Behaviour of the Phase Derivative of the Short-Time Fourier Transform: Analytical Results

 \subsection{The Derivative of the Phase Around the Zeros of the STFT}

 In this section we present an analytic explanation of the peculiar behaviour of the phase derivatives of the STFT for a large class of window functions.
-It turns out that the phenomenon is connected to the smoothness and continuous differentiability of the STFT which, as we have seen in the previous paragraph, is in turn derived from the smoothness of the window function.
+It turns out that the phenomenon is connected to the smoothness and continuous differentiability of the STFT which, as we have seen in the previous paragraph, is in turn connected to the smoothness of the window.

-We prove results for STFTs of a certain smoothness, more precisely of certain differentiability orders.
-STFTs with windows in the Schwartz class are infinitely differentiable and thus contained as special case.

-Consider first the partial derivative of the phase of the STFT with respect to the first variable (i.e. 'time').
+Consider first the partial derivative of the phase of the STFT with respect to the first variable (i.e., the 'time' variable).
 For convergence along a vertical path, we have

 \begin{theorem}[ Phase derivatives of the STFT, part I] Let $f, g \in L^2(\R)$.
-Assume that \begin{itemize} \item $V(f,g) = V = U + i\cdot W \in C^2(\R^2, \R^2)$ \item $V(x_0, \omega_0) = 0$ \item $\det{J_V}(x_0, \omega_0) \not=0$, where
+Assume that \begin{itemize} \item $V(f,g) = V = U + i\cdot W \in C^2(\R^2)$ \item $V(x_0, \omega_0) = 0$ \item $\det{J_V}(x_0, \omega_0) < 0$, where